 What service are covered by this credit?

-You have the choice (where applicable) of applying your benefit to one of there types of services offerings:
+You have the choice (where applicable) of applying your benefit to one of 3 types of services offerings:

 - Fixed or mobile broadband